PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-12 05:30:53
+Last updated: 2024-04-12 05:32:01
-Random Quote: What did the mermaid wear to her math class?
-An algae bra! - Will Livingston
+Random Quote: Here's the thing, kids: When you believe in people, people come through. - Ted Mosby